openhab/openhab-docs/configuration/editors.md

 Nano is a common editor in linux systems

 ### Installing the syntax-files
-- Download the syntax file openhab.nanorc from https://github.com/airix1/openhabnano
+- Download the syntax file openhab.nanorc from [openhabnano](https://github.com/airix1/openhabnano) repository
-- place them in your nanorc directory ie: ~/.nano or /usr/share/nano.
-Then simply include the openhab.nanorc file in your ~/.nanorc or /etc/nanorc file ie:
+- place them in your nanorc directory ie: `~/.nano` or `/usr/share/nano`.
+Then simply include the openhab.nanorc file in your `~/.nanorc` or `/etc/nanorc` file ie:
 ````
 ## Openhab
 include /usr/share/nano/openhab.nanorc